KKSF: Top 40 KEWB

 KLX became KEWB on June 7, 1959.
 KEWB was owned by Crowell Collier Broadcasting until 1966.
 KEWB switched to Top 40 hits, pitting it against existing San Francisco Top 40 stations KYA and KOBY.
-KYA outlasted KEWB.
-KOBY couldn't keep up and eventually changed to KKHI "The HIGH spot on your radio dial" playing middle of the road music.
+KYA outlasted KEWB, while KOBY couldn't keep up and eventually changed call letters to KKHI, as "The HIGH Spot on Your Radio Dial", playing middle of the road music.
 It later switched to classical music.

-Guided by programmer Chuck Blore, KEWB "Color Radio - Channel 91" adopted the same on-air approach Blore implemented at Los Angeles sister station KFWB.
-It played the current best-selling hits, added amusing format elements, and employed energetic, funny disc jockeys.
-Chris Borden's weekend show was a "pool party" complete with sound effects: Casey Kasem dropped in wild tracks, Gary Owens was a stream of one-liners, Bobby Dale was frantic, and Ron Lyons was acerbic.
+Guided by programmer Chuck Blore, KEWB began the same on-air approach implemented at Los Angeles sister station KFWB, and adopted the slogan "Color Radio - Channel 91".
+KEWB played the current best-selling hits, added amusing format elements, and employed energetic, funny disc jockeys.
+Chris Borden's weekend show was a "pool party," complete with sound effects: Casey Kasem dropped in wild tracks, Gary Owens delivered a stream of one-liners, Bobby Dale was frantic, and Ron Lyons was acerbic.
 It proved to be a winning combination.

 During the early 1960s, KEWB was famous for its on-air slogan "Boss Radio", using the then-current slang for "cool".
 The station was considered the launching pad for the radio careers of Casey Kasem, "The Real" Don Steele, and Robert W. Morgan.
-Gary Owens did a humorous morning show at KEWB.
-He eventually moved it to KFWB, and in the 1960s was featured as the "announcer" on TV's Rowan & Martin's Laugh-In.
+Gary Owens did a humorous morning show at KEWB, which he eventually moved it to KFWB, and in the 1960s was featured as the "announcer" on TV's Rowan & Martin's Laugh-In.

 Casey Kasem did the evening show using the moniker "Casey at the Mike," after the famous baseball poem "Casey at the Bat".
 He had been using wild tracks between records, but the General Manager told him to stop.
 Without that gimmick, he looked around the station for inspiration.
 Finding the 1962 edition of 'Who's Who in Popular Music' in a waste basket, he conceived of relating music trivia to the audience between the songs, which led eight years later to the development of the successful "American Top 40" show format upon which he built his later career.
 A decade later, KNEW was the show's Bay Area network affiliate, so Casey was again heard on "Channel 91".

 Morgan went by his last name while working the morning drive time at KEWB.
-Steele worked afternoon drive.
+Steele worked the afternoon drive.
 Both had short stays, both joining Bill Drake's new "Boss Radio" at KHJ, Los Angeles.
-Drake's conversion of San Francisco's KFRC to the same format would bring an end to KEWB's Top 40 era.
+Drake's conversion of San Francisco's KFRC to the same format brought an end to KEWB's Top 40 era.

 Other notable KEWB personalities included Don McKinnon, Buck Herring, "Honest" John Trotter, Art Nelson, Bobby Dale, Perry Roberts, Chris Borden, Jim Wayne, Michael Jackson, and Ken Knox.
 KEWB DJs Ron Lyons and Ron Reynolds returned during the KNEW years.